Jaronchai/dungeon-rolling/README.md

 # dungeon-rolling
 ### Dice roller for Dungeon and Dragons, made entirely with C, runs in terminal.

-My project for Basic C programming course in university.
+Basic C project that runs in terminal, written entirely with C language.